-When it comes to trading, it is widely accepted that there are two main approaches to your analysis of potential trades.
-They are fundamental analysis and technical analysis.
+When it comes to trading, it is widely accepted that there are two main approaches to your analysis of potential trades: fundamental analysis and technical analysis.

 Fundamental analysis involves assessing the broader economy and what may specifically impact the financial product or asset you are going to trade.
 It is most heavily used by traditional stockbrokers and fund managers.

-At no time does technical analysis attempt to determine why there might be supply and demand, only that there are certain levels of supply and demand.
-By studying actual movements in the price, we can determine, to a great extent, the present levels of supply and demand for a financial product, and what market participants may be thinking, and can therefore analyse it as a potential trade.
+At no time does technical analysis attempt to determine why there might be supply and demand—only that there are certain levels of supply and demand.
+By studying actual movements in the price, we can determine the present levels of supply and demand for a financial product and what market participants may be thinking, and can, therefore, analyze it as a potential trade.

 Relative Strength Index

-The RSI is plotted between the values of 0 and 100 and generally has ‘reference’ lines placed at 30 and 70.
-The RSI can be interpreted several ways.
-A popular approach is to buy and sell when the RSI crosses the reference lines; that is, when the RSI crosses up above 30, this is interpreted as a buy signal, and when the RSI crosses down below 70, it is interpreted as a sell signal.
+The RSI is plotted between the values of 0 and 100 and generally has reference lines placed at 30 and 70.
+The RSI can be interpreted in several ways.
+A popular approach is to buy and sell when the RSI crosses the reference lines.
+When the RSI crosses up above 30, this is interpreted as a buy signal, and when the RSI crosses down below 70, it is interpreted as a sell signal.

 Moving Average Convergence Divergence

-The Stochastic Oscillator is another popular indicator that is widely used by traders.
+The stochastic oscillator is another popular indicator that is widely used by traders.
 The underlying premise is that when the price is rising, it tends to close near the high of a recent period, and when it is falling, the price closes near its low.
-The Stochastic Oscillator measures the price relative to the high/low range over a set period, thus providing an indication of where it is presently trading within its recent trading range.
+The stochastic RSI measures the price relative to the high/low range over a set period, thus indicating where it is presently trading within its recent trading range.

-The Stochastic Oscillator can be interpreted a few ways.
-One method is to note when the Stochastic Oscillator crosses the reference lines: when it crosses up above 20, this is interpreted as a buy signal, and when it crosses down below 80, it is interpreted as a sell signal.
-Another way of interpreting the Stochastic Oscillator is to consider readings below 20 to be oversold and readings above 80 to be overbought.
+When comparing stochastic RSI and RSI as technical indicators, it’s important to note when the stochastic oscillator crosses the reference lines.
+When it crosses up above 20, this is interpreted as a buy signal, and when it crosses down below 80, it is interpreted as a sell signal.
+Another way of interpreting the stochastic oscillator is to consider readings below 20 to be oversold and readings above 80 to be overbought.

 Which Indicator to Choose?

-Numerous texts include the more popular indicators, and many people assume that as they are so widely documented, they must be the best indicators to use.
-I believe that many losing traders rely too heavily on these indicators and the very mechanical systems that use them.
-Many would not be able to provide a brief overview of how the indicator is constructed, let alone a more detailed explanation of why it should be used.
-Furthermore, often they will not consider using any other variables other than those declared as the defaults or the variables that the creator of the indicator stipulated.
+Numerous texts include the more popular indicators, and many people assume that because they are so widely documented, they must be the best indicators to use.
+Many losing traders rely too heavily on these indicators and the very mechanical systems that use them.
+Similarly, many traders wouldn’t be able to provide a brief overview of how the indicator is constructed, let alone a more detailed explanation of why it should be used.
+Furthermore, they often won’t consider using any other variables other than those declared as the defaults or the variables that the creator of the indicator stipulated.

-What you will also find is that profitable traders who do use them will often take the time to learn the actual mathematical construction of the various technical indicators to fully understand what each is displaying.
-It is likely that they could construct them manually if the need arose.
-The importance of this is that they fully understand what the indicator is designed to achieve and therefore the best way of interpreting it and applying it practically.
+You will also find that profitable traders who do use them will often take the time to learn the actual mathematical construction of the various technical indicators to fully understand what each is displaying.
+They likely could construct them manually if the need arose.
+The importance of this is that they fully understand what the indicator is designed to achieve and, therefore, the best way to interpret it and apply it practically.
 You will also find other traders who have developed simple indicators themselves to assist them with their decision-making.